-The ETC is coordinated and operated by the Euro-Mediterranean Centre on Climate Change (CMCC) in collaboration with the University of Tuscia (UNITUS) in Viterbo, Italy, the University of Antwerp (Research Centre of Excellence on Plant and Vegetation Ecology: PLECO) in Belgium and the National Institute for Agricultural Research (INRA) in Bordeaux, France.
+The ETC is coordinated and operated by the Euro- Mediterranean Centre on Climate Change (CMCC) in collaboration with the University of Tuscia (UNITUS) in Viterbo, Italy, the University of Antwerp (Research group on Plant and Ecosystems: PLECO) in Antwerp, Belgium and the French National Research Institute for Agriculture, Food and Environment (INRAE), France.

 Structure of the ETC

 The Executive Committee Unit’s main tasks include communication and interaction with the ICOS community and other Central Facilities.
 The unit also organises annual assessments of ETC operations and plans its medium- and long-term activities.
 It is also responsible for the international collaborations.

 The Data Unit’s main tasks include Level 2 and NRT data production and metadata collection as well as automatic data quality assistance, quality control and processing.
 The unit shares, distributes and archives data and develops tools for data exploration and validation.
 This unit also maintains an alert service in case of data problems and inconsistencies.